CBenoit/vim-config/README.md

 ## BÉPO friendly

-This configuration works for BÉPO, QWERTY and AZERTY.
+This configuration works for BÉPO, QWERTY and AZERTY layouts.
 You just have to tell whether you are using BÉPO or not by modifying [isbepo.vim](conf/isbepo.vim) file.
-You should add `conf/isbepo.vim` to your .gitignore.
+You should add `conf/isbepo.vim` to your `.gitignore` file.
+If `isbepo` variable is set to `1`.
+Then, all keys are remaped to QWERTY while in NORMAL and VISUAL mode.

 ## Plugins